Hone your math skills through teaching

 • The GTA has attended at least two meetings of the Departmental Teaching Seminar.

-• By a written essay on teaching methodology or philosophy, and/or an oral interview, the GTA has demonstrated to the Committee that he or she is a competent and reflective educator.
+• By a written essay on teaching methodology or philosophy, and/or an oral interview, the GTA has demonstrated to the Committee that they are a competent and reflective educator.

-The preparation of the portfolio will take several semesters.
-Once it is completed it should be submitted to the staff assistant overseeing the graduate program who will pass the portfolio on to the GTA Oversight Committee for their approval.
-The staff assistant overseeing the graduate program as well as the student’s assigned GTA-Committee person will be available to advise on the portfolio requirements.
+Once the portfolio is completed, it should be submitted to the staff assistant overseeing the graduate program who will pass the portfolio on to the GTA Oversight Committee for their approval.
+The staff assistant overseeing the graduate program as well as the student’s assigned GTA-Committee person, will be available to advise on the portfolio requirements.

 BENEFITS OF TEACHING ASSOCIATE STATUS